kshedden/workshops/dair3/design/design.md

       the factor is known or unknown, measured or unmeasured).

     - If randomization is impossible, the next best approach is usually to achieve _balance_ of all measured confounders between the arms.
+This means that the distribution of the confounders should be made as similar as possible among the arms, usually by weighting (or by matching or stratifying).

     - If we cannot achieve balance then various statistical adjustments are made in a _post-hoc_ manner.
 We will discuss a few such approaches